mjhydri/BeatNet/README.md

 ___________________________________________________________________

-In order to demonstrate the performance of the system for different beat/donbeat tracking difficulties, here are three demo examples :
+In order to demonstrate the performance of the system for different beat/donbeat tracking difficulties, here are three video demo examples :

 1: Song Difficulty: Easy